Clay-foundation/stacchip/README.md

 data registered in a a STAC item.
 The indexer will calculate the number of available chips in a STAC item given a chip size.
 The resulting chip index is stored as a geoparquet table.

-### Nodata and cloud coverage

-Earth observation data is not always clean.
-It comes in scenes that contain nodata pixels, and it might contain clouds.
-Statistics on nodata and cloud cover is  relevant information for model training.
-Typically a model is trained with limited nodata and cloud pixels.

-The indexer therefore needs to be aware of these two variables.
-However, this information is stored in very different ways for different image sources.

-The index also calculates cloud cover and nodata percentages for each tile.
-This is specific for each system.
-So the base class has to be subclassed and the `get_stats` method overridden to produce the right statistics.

-### Example

 The following example creates an index the Landsat-9 STAC item from the tests

 ```python